Frequently Asked Questions

 No, you don’t.

-By choosing to buy direct from a maker, such as myself, you are directly supporting a small business and buying a coffin that you can be assured is woven sustainably using local materials.
-You also have more choice in how the coffin is constructed and you can be involved with the process, should you wish.
+By choosing to buy direct from a maker, such as myself, you are directly supporting a small business.
+You are buying a coffin that you can be confident is woven sustainably, using local materials and is of a high quality.

 If you are choosing one of our coffins, you should let your funeral director or undertaker know at an early stage.
 We will also contact them for the internal measurements or any further information, as needed.